Common procedural rules for PLE providers.

-Or if your course does not have chapter, module or unit headings, the study log at minimum, must refer to the high level headings in the exam content outline.
+If your course does not have chapter, module or unit headings, the study log at minimum must refer to the high level headings in the exam content outline.
 For example: WA Laws and Regulations, General Insurance Concepts, Types of Policies, Policy Provisions, Riders and Options, etc. The study log does not need to show the type of material that was studied.
-For example: the study log does not need to specify the study was reading material, exams or flashcards.
+For example, the study log doesn't need to specify the study was reading material, exams or flashcards.

 We continue to require separate courses for each line of insurance.
 Each course requires a minimum of 20 hours of study.
 If you sell two courses together as a package, the student must study at least 20 hours on each course.
 If you have one chapter for WA laws and rules common to all lines, the study time for this chapter can be counted toward either course or the study for this chapter can be split between the two courses.
 The study log should make it clear where the study time was allocated.

 Practice exams count toward the 20 hours of study.
 Washington does not require a final course exam, but for providers that use them, the time for the final course exam will also count toward the 20 hours of study.

 Certificate of Completion